 B2B Marketing in the Age of Coronavirus & Other Pandemics

-It’s hard for businesspeople to plan for growth right now.
-With the daily uncertainties we face in light of coronavirus, we spend most of our time reacting to news and trying to limit the impact on our businesses.
+It’s hard for businesspeople to plan for growth in the wake of the recent pandemic.
+With the daily uncertainties we face in light of Covid-19, we spend most of our time reacting to news and trying to limit the impact on our businesses.

 While acting defensively is critical right now, clear-headed leaders are also focusing on offense.
 That way, when regular business activities resume, they emerge with their growth relatively unimpacted.
 This will be the difference between successful and unsuccessful companies 6 months from today.